 You might be wondering why a beneficial plant has such an ominous name.
 The name of this plant has nothing to do with anything mysterious or sinister.
 Instead, it’s simply named after the spooky claw-like hooks covering the fruit.

-Devil’s Claw Benefits for Dogs
+What Are Devil’s Claw Benefits for Dogs?

 Dogs take devil’s claw mainly to reap the anti-inflammatory benefits.
 With less discomfort throughout your dog’s body, they can enjoy life to the fullest.
 Here are some details about how this ingredient might make your furry friend’s life better!